Reduction or withdrawal of reception conditions

 Author

-Legislation does not permit the amount received to be reduced, but support can be withdrawn if the Home Office has reasonable grounds to believe that the supported person or his dependant has:
+Legislation does not permit the amount received to be reduced, but support (including accommodation) can be withdrawn if the Home Office has reasonable grounds to believe that the supported person or their dependant has:

 1. Committed a serious breach of the rules of their collective accommodation;